databricks/genai-cookbook/genai_cookbook/nbs/3-deep-dive-chain.md

 ### LLM

-The generation component of the RAG Agent takes the augmented prompt template from the previous step and passes it to a LLM.
+The generation component of the RAG agent takes the augmented prompt template from the previous step and passes it to a LLM.
 When selecting and optimizing an LLM for the generation component of a RAG chain, consider the following factors, which are equally applicable to any other steps that involve LLM calls:

 1. Experiment with different off-the-shelf models
    - Each model has its own unique properties, strengths, and weaknesses.
 Some models may have a better understanding of certain domains or perform better on specific tasks.